KnightPointSystems/kps_playbook/README.md

 would like on a separate branch, create a pull request with those changes, another member of DID(it) will then review and approve or add comments to those changes, then the changes will get merged into the project!

+## Contributing Online via GHE

+1. Navigate to the branch you want to make changes to.
+You can choose an existing branch or create a new one.
+If you create a new branch, name it based on the changes you will be making. (e.g., update-readme)
+> NOTE: NEVER make changes directly to the Master branch.
+2. Choose the file you want to edit or create a new one using the 'Create New File' button.
+3. On the top right of the window click the pencil icon to edit file
+4. Use markdown syntax to structure the document.
+An example of markdown is found [here](https://guides.github.com/features/mastering-markdown/)
+5. When you have completed your changes Commit them using the input field below the file.
+Add a brief message and then commit directly to the same branch you made the changes on.
+6. Submit a pull request and have another team member review it.

 #### Understanding Front matter

 Front matter is something that should be added to every page on this site.
 It is something that allows you